galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 With this 'fillChromPeaks' step, you obtain your final intensity table.
 At this step, you have everything mandatory to begin analysing your data:
- - a sampleMetadata file (if not done yep, to be completed with information about your samples)
+ - a sampleMetadata file (if not done yet, to be completed with information about your samples)
  - a dataMatrix file (with the intensities)
  - a variableMetadata file (with information about ions such as retention times, m/z)